 CRESP Research Lab

-Dr. Goforth will be taking at least one doctoral student in SY 2018-2019.
+Doctoral Students: Dr. Goforth will be taking at least one doctoral student in SY 2022-2023.
 Students from culturally and linguistically diverse backgrounds are especially encouraged to apply.
-She part of the Directory of School Psychology Faculty Addressing Culture and Diversity.
+Dr. Goforth is a part of the Directory of School Psychology Faculty Addressing Culture and Diversity.

 News About the Lab